devinluo27/NeRF-101-Doc/README.md

 ## About NeRF-Pytorch
+The repository linked below is a faithful PyTorch implementation of the above described NeRF paper that reproduces the results of the author's Tensorflow implementation while running 1.3 times faster.
+It has also been tested to match it numerically.

 This code is taken from the [nerf-pytorch repo](https://github.com/yenchenlin/nerf-pytorch).
-In order to run the code, you can reference the documentation in that repo.
+In order to run the code, you can reference the documentation in that repo and the breif desrciption below.

 NeRF-Pytorch can take in several different types of scenes as input (refer to the different `load_{data type}.py` files in the repo).
 We only dealt with loading synthetic data.
 The synthetic data we used was created by Chandradeep in Blender.